 Is Shopify SEO friendly?

-Before we dive any deeper in to search engine optimization and Shopify we need to address a question we get asked a lot: “Is Shopify a SEO friendly platform”.
+Before we dive any deeper into search engine optimization and Shopify we need to address a question we get asked a lot: “Is Shopify an SEO friendly platform”.
 Yes, Shopify is a platform that was developed with SEO in mind, and a lot of e-commerce websites got big thanks to the ranking abilities on the Shopify platform.
 But does that mean that you have to do nothing?
 Unfortunately no, you will need to tweak some things to make your Shopify store rank even better.